linearproblem/CryptographyAssignment/README.md

 Simple console C application written to encrypt and decrypt text from a user given file.
 Text is encrypted and decrypted using either a rotation cipher (also called a Ceasar Cipher) or by using a Substitution Cipher.

 ## Getting Started

-You will need a key and some text to encrypt/decrypt before using this application.
+This is a C console application (without any command line arguments) so will need to be compiled and then run with compadible console application to make use of it.

 ## Using the Program
+You will at minimum some text to encrypt/decrypt before using this application.
 ### Keys
+Keys can be provided or automatically generated when running the application, the key is set before selecting the input text.
 #### Rotation Cipher

-key must be between 0 and 26.
+The provided key must be between 0 and 26.
+*note randomly generated keys will never be 0*

 ```
 e.g if key = 3